neha200/GuidedProjects/README.md

 # GuidedProjects
-These are the few guided projects done by me onn the Coursera platform
+These are the few guided projects done by me on the Coursera platform
 ## Pet-Profiler Java Applet Project

 In this guided project I was supposed to make few changes in the given program to display an applet and when values entered like name and age in human years we can tell how old the respective pet is along with its name.